CS4600-Procedure-Blackout/3DSurvivalGame/README.md

 - Unlock a final report (quiz) after enough clues are found
 - Wrong answers require further exploration

+Progression is built around observation and interpretation.
+By reading notes and listening to recordings, the player slowly collects fragments of information scattered throughout the hospital.
+These clues do not explain themselves all at once, but instead accumulate over time, forming a clearer picture of what may have happened.
+Once enough evidence is gathered, a final report sequence becomes available, asking the player to reflect on what they have learned.
+Incorrect conclusions do not immediately end the experience, but suggest that something is still missing and encourage further exploration.

 #### 👁️‍🗨️ **_Intro & Ending Panels_**
 - Introductory voice sequence with skip option
 - Win and Game Over panels with replay support

+The game opens with a short introductory voice sequence that establishes mood rather than providing direct answers.
+Returning players are given the option to skip this sequence.
+The ending is determined by the player’s conclusions, leading to either a win or a game over panel.
+In both cases, the player is allowed to replay the game without restarting the project, reinforcing the investigative nature of the experience.

 #### 👁️‍🗨️ **_UI & Game Flow Management_**
 - Central GameManager handling UI states